The Big Picture On a Good Real Estate ROI:

 Real estate investors measure annualized returns in several ways.

-Appreciation looks great on paper, but you don’t actually collect those profits until the property sells.
-So you might earn a 4–8% income yield for the first five years you own a property, then a 50% profit when it sells at the end of that time.
+Appreciation looks great on paper, but you don’t collect those profits until the property sells.
+So you might earn a 4–8% income yield for the first five years you own a property, then a 50% profit when it sells.
 How do you measure that as an annual return?

-But if you had actually collected the full 12% in returns each year, you would have been able to reinvest that money for compounding returns.
-So, investors take compounding into account by calculating an investment’s internal rate of return (IRR).
+But if you had collected the full 12% in returns each year, you could have reinvested that money for compounding returns.
+So, investors consider compounding by calculating an investment’s internal rate of return (IRR).
 It’s the annualized return, calculated as if you’d been able to reinvest each year’s returns along the way.
-The formula is complex and you can’t do that math on the back of a napkin, so use our free IRR calculator to run the numbers on any investment.
+The formula is complex, and you can’t do that math on the back of a napkin, so use our free IRR calculator to calculate the numbers for any investment.

 For more information, read up on real estate investing terms here.